onaio/help/faqs/_posts/2016-09-05-linking-dataset-as-media-files.md

 Now that the dataset is linked to your form, you can pull data from the linked dataset into your form using the [pulldata function](http://xlsform.org/#how-to-pull-data-from-csv) under the calculation column.

-The file name of the linked dataset entered above will be the file name referenced in the pulldata() function (i.e., locations).
+The file name of the linked dataset entered above will be the file name referenced in the **pulldata()** function (i.e., locations).

 ![](/content/screenshots/faq/linking-dataset-as-media-files_05.png)

-The field names from which data are being pulled from the linked dataset (i.e., the data values from the **region** columns in the linked dataset) should be referenced in the **pulldata()** function exactly as they appear in the linked dataset.
+The field name from which data is being pulled from the linked dataset (i.e., the data value from the **region** column in the linked dataset) should be referenced in the **pulldata()** function exactly as it appears in the linked dataset.

 ![](/content/screenshots/faq/linking-dataset-as-media-files_06.png)

+You can then reference this value in notes (as in the example above), constraints, relevant fields, etc., just as you would reference any other field.

 >
-**Note:** <br/> The linked dataset is a live dataset that can change after a user initially downloads.
-If the linked dataset changes (i.e., data is added, edited, or deleted), the form has to be downloaded again in ODK Collect because the changes are not updated automatically.
-Therefore, you will want to submit all data collected using your form **before** updating the linked dataset (i.e., submitting/deleting data)
+**Note:** <br/> linked dataset is a live dataset that can change after a user initially downloads the form that it is linked to.
+If the linked dataset changes (i.e., data is added, edited, or deleted), the form it is linked to has to be downloaded again in ODK Collect for the user to be able to have the latest updates to the linked dataset.
+Before downloading the form again, make sure you submit all pending form submissions in ODK Collect.

-You can then reference this value in notes (as in the example above), constraints, relevant fields, etc., just as you would reference any other field.